2020 Medical Search Trends: Medical Searches Met and Exceeded Pre-COVID Levels Across Specialities

 Summary of findings for medical speciality search trends:

-- Cardiology, neurology, urology, and gynecology all follow the same pattern: initially, searches for these specialties dip in March, but people were still searching, even in the earliest days of the shutdowns.
+- Cardiology, neurology, urology, and gynecology all follow the same pattern: initially, searches for these specialties dipped in March 2020, but people were still searching for these terms, even in the earliest days of the shutdowns.

-- The lowest point of searches for these topics were early to mid-April, which is when the public started to recognize that this stay-at-home life was going to become our new normal for much longer than we originally thought.
+- The lowest point of searches for these topics was around mid-April, which is when the public started to recognize that this stay-at-home life was going to become our new normal for much longer than we originally thought.

-- Since April, searches have been on the rise, with dips during the holiday weeks of July 4 and Labor Day.
+- Since April 2020, searches have been on the rise, with dips during the holiday weeks of July 4, Labor Day, Thanksgiving, and Christmas.

-- Oncology did not see the same variation throughout the year.
-While interest levels are slightly lower since pre-COVID, interest remains steady throughout 2020, with an interest level ranging from 24-38, averaging around 30.
+- Oncology saw a lower level of variation throughout the year.
+Interest levels dipped slightly after the shutdown and remained steady afterward, with an interest level ranging from 21-38, averaging around 30.

 Cosmetic Procedures: Liposuction, Breast Augmentation, Rhinoplasty, Rhytidectomy (Facelift)